coldshrine/study-notes/books/kanban.md

 If the costs associated are high, we may choose to leave the slot empty.
 It may make sense to effectively reserve capacity for a fixed delivery date item.
 If risks are low, we may choose to fill the slot with a standard class item.

+## Metrics and management

+We are less interested in reporting on whether a project is "on-time" or a specific plan is being followed. **What's important is to show that the system is predictable and is operating as designed.**

+We want to show how well we perform against the class-of-service promises.
+What's the due-date performance?
+We want to track the trend over time.

+### Tracking WIP

+The bands on the chart should be smooth and their height should be stable.

+### Lead time

+How predictably our organisation delivers against the promises in the class-of-service definitions.
+How quickly did we get it from the order into production?

+### Due-date performance

+The item was delivered on time.